What is a Sunchoke®?

 - Excellent source of iron and provides potassium

-- Sunchokes have a low glycemic index which is essential for weight watchers and diabetics.
-They are high in protein and the natural fiber called inulin that is considered a “pre-biotic,” which helps good bacteria grow in the digestive tract.
+- Sunchokes have a low glycemic index and are high in protein and the natural fiber called inulin that is considered a “pre-biotic,” which helps good bacteria grow in the digestive tract.
 Studies also show that Sunchokes may also help lower blood pressure and decrease cholesterol.

 How to Select